themilkman311/sikh/README.md

 # Sikh

-A stdin key-hooking library in less than 100 LOC.
+A small stdin key-hooking library.
 It reads the raw input from a keypress, compares it against a map, and returns a string coresponding with the key pressed.

 Module: `github.com/themilkman311/sikh`